WEDDING PLANNING TIPS

-Despite 2020, honeymoons are still a thing.
-I promise.
+Ironically, one of the best parts about getting married comes after your wedding.
+It’s your honeymoon.
 Make sure that you two are devoting resources to this component of your nuptials.
 And remember, there’s no rule that you have to go on your trip immediately, nor does it need to be far away.

 Here’s a post I wrote about all-inclusive honeymooning:

-Find Your Other Wedding Vendors
+Find your Other Wedding Vendors

 Yup, I’ve already tooted my own horn about how important your wedding photographer choice is.
 The truth is, your entire wedding vendor team is key.
 We work together to make sure that your wedding day is the one of your dreams.

 After your wedding photographer, your wedding DJ is one of the next most important picks you’ll make.
 Here’s a guide that I wrote on the topic.

 I’ve had the chance to work with some great vendors.
 Here are some recommendations:

 - The Wedding Embassy (Oakville, CT)

 - The Black Tux (online; nearest physical studio is in Natick, MA)